More original art, now on eBay!

 Wheelman of the ship currently hovering over Mechanicsburg.
 An old airshipman who knows enough to be nervous about flying over Mechanicsburg.

-Inside Castle Heterodyne
+Scene: Inside Castle Heterodyne

 Professor Hristo Tiktoffen